KieronKretschmar/MentorGG_ImplementationDocumentation/Pipelines.md

 # Pipelines

-To ensure only replicatable builds reach our staging and production enviroments we must use Continuues Intergration (CI) to build and publish images of our containerized applications.
+To ensure only replicable builds reach our staging and production enviroments we must use Continuous Intergration (CI) to build and publish images of our containerized applications.

 ## Adding CI to a project

-### 1. Ensure submodules are using a reletive path.
+### 1. Ensure submodules are using a reletive path

 - https://docs.gitlab.com/ee/ci/git_submodules.html

-### 2. Add Azure Container Registry (ACR) Enviroment Variables to Gitlab.
+### 2. Add Azure Container Registry (ACR) Enviroment Variables to Gitlab

 Add the following Enviroment Variables: